parallelworks/alphafold-notebook-demo/container/README.md

 in your Python environment.
 More detailed instructions for this are in the top-level `README.md` since these packages are also required for the workflow.

+Also, note that the optional `--output_dir` flag for `run_singularity_container.py` **must list a directory that already exists**.
+If this flag is not included, the output files are written to the default location, `/tmp`, which is only on the worker node and not avaiable on other computers.

 ## Future plans